cloudcyborg/environment-api/README.md

 This API currently provides two methods

-* name
+* name()

-	This gives you the name of the sandbox.
+	This gives you the name of the Environment.
 This will give you the sandbox name, if you're in a sandbox.
-Else, if you are in a Production environment, it will give you 'Production' as the name.
+Else, if you are in a Production environment, it will give you *Production* as the name.
 	You can of course, change this name to any other, as per your requirement.
 See the configuration section below for more details.